The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 The industry average is a useful starting point for deciding what price you should charge.

-While you can’t set a price based solely on the industry average for subscription boxes, it is important to understand how much customers are willing to pay for boxes similar to yours.
+While you can’t set a price based solely on the industry average for subscriptions, it is important to understand how much customers are willing to pay for products or services similar to yours.

 💲 Your customers

-Before you can determine the price of your subscription box, you need to analyze your customers.
+Before you can determine the price of your subscriptions, you need to analyze your customers.

-First, identify the customer segments your box caters to, their specific needs, preferences, and what they’d be willing to pay for your service.
+First, identify the customer segments you cater to, their specific needs, preferences, and what they’d be willing to pay for your service.

-You’ll also need to determine how customers will perceive the value of your subscription box, which will help if you’re going to use a value-based pricing model.
+You’ll also need to determine how customers will perceive the value of your subscriptions.
+This will help if you’re going to use a value-based pricing model.

 Read our marketing guide to find out how to get to know your customers.